maple60/sam-particle-counter/README.md

 uv sync
 ```

-By default, `uv sync` resolves `torch` from PyPI, which is typically a CPU build.
-If you want GPU acceleration, install a CUDA-specific PyTorch wheel for your machine after `uv sync` (see examples below).
+By default, `uv sync` resolves `torch` from PyPI.
+On some platforms (for example Linux x86_64), the PyPI wheel may already include CUDA runtime dependencies, while other platforms/environments may get CPU-only builds.

+Always verify your installed build first, then switch to a specific CPU/CUDA index only when needed (see examples below).

 #### Switch PyTorch build (CPU / CUDA)